kbialek/deye-inverter-mqtt/README.md

 The default topic name is `logger_status` and can be changed in the configuration.

 ### Reading inverter settings
 The service can optionally read inverter settings.
 This feature may be useful when you dynamically modify active power regulation factor.
-Enable it by adding `settings` metric group to `DEYE_METRIC_GROUPS` env variable.
+Enable it by adding `settings` or `settings_micro` metric group to `DEYE_METRIC_GROUPS` env variable.

 ### Writing inverter settings
 It is possible to modify selected inverter settings over MQTT.